-The global anti-biofilm wound dressing market is expected to grow at a CAGR of around 9.5% from 2021 to 2028 and is expected to reach the market value of around US$ 1,800 Mn by 2028.
+The global anti-biofilm wound dressing market is expected to grow at a CAGR of around 9.5% from 2021 to 2028 and is expected to reach a market value of around US$ 1,800 Mn by 2028.

 Chronic wounds caused by diabetic ulcers, pressure ulcers, and venous leg ulcers, as well as an ageing and obese population, are becoming increasingly important medical concerns in the developed world.
 Proper identification of bacterial biofilm contamination is a major contributor to non-healing wounds, necessitating biofilm-targeted treatments for chronic wounds.
 Novel, non-invasive physical debridement methods, chemical agent strategies, and biological agent strategies are among the emerging anti-biofilm strategies.